Ancient Greek philosophers first

 Nucleus

-most of its mass and all of its positive charge is concentrated.
-Except for
+atom, where most of its mass and all of its positive charge is concentrated.

 Nuclide

-exists for a measurable length of time.
-A nuclide can be distinguished by
+atom that exists for a measurable length of time.
+A nuclide can be

 - P -